Cardboard Chocolate Packaging Boxes

 • Better protection for artwork and outer surfaces

-• Calm visual layout with clean top-face branding
+• Orderly layout with clean top-face branding

-• Stronger stacking behavior for gifting logistics
+• Stronger stacking behaviour for gifting logistics

 • Compatibility with raised or flat insert designs